asolis/vivaTracker/Home.md

 We would also like to integrate annotated tracking datasets for easy integration and analysis of the different algorithms.

-This project does **NOT** concern in the evaluation of the algorithms.
+This project does **NOT** evaluate and compare tracking methods.
 Many benchmarks with different evaluation methodologies for tracking algorithms are public available.
 Among the most relevant benchmarks we find the [Visual Tracker Benchmark](https://sites.google.com/site/trackerbenchmark/benchmarks/v10) and the [VOT Challenges](http://www.votchallenge.net).
 We are just interested in recollect and make public available existing tracking algorithms for the community.
 This way, researches and developers can learn, compare and execute the different tracking methods on their own datasets or existing ones.